bswkim/cse15l-lab-reports/lab-report4.md

 # Lab Report 4
 > Brian Kim, A17462905

 This is a resubmission file, and the problem with the first submission was that I did not clone the file with ssh.
 At first, I tried to remove the folder lab7-lab4demo-briankim, but it did not work due to the permission issue.
 Therefore, on my github, I deleted the fork and created a new fork named lab7-briankim-lab4.
 So, for the parts that are changed on the second submission, the name of the repo would be changed.
-However, I still followed the same exact process, so I hope this is too problematic.
+However, I still followed the same exact process, and this is a reminder prevent confusion.
+I hope this does not cause problems.

 ## Log into ieng6